 On 24 May 2022, the Hungarian Government announced a special tax on extraordinary profits in the banking and other sectors (the "Windfall Tax").
-The Windfall Tax will be levied with respect to financial years 2022 and 2023 on a temporary basis and is expected to result in additional annual taxes on the Hungarian banking sector of around HUF 250 billion in total.
+The Windfall Tax has been levied with respect to financial years 2022, 2023, 2024 and 2025 on a temporary basis.

 On 4 June 2022, the Government Decree No. 197/2022 on extra profit taxes (the "Windfall Tax Decree") was published.
 According to the Windfall Tax Decree, the base of the Windfall Tax for the banking sector is to be determined on the basis of the net sales revenue as reflected in the annual report of the relevant financial institution for the year preceding the relevant tax year.
-The rate of the Windfall Tax is 10 per cent. in 2022 and 8 per cent. in 2023.
-The Windfall Tax must be assessed and declared by 10 October 2022, and 50 per cent. of the 2022 tax liability is also due by that date.
+The rate of the Windfall Tax was 10 per cent. in 2022 and 8 per cent. in 2023.
 According to the Issuer's interpretation, the relevant taxpayers for these purposes are financial institutions domiciled in Hungary, and Hungarian branches of financial institutions domiciled in other EEA countries.

-In line with the above, the Hungarian group members of the OTP Group paid HUF 74.7 billion in 2022 after corporate tax, which was recorded in 2Q 2022 in a lump sum and was presented in the adjusted income statement under adjustment items.
-The total amount of Windfall Tax payable in 2023 is calculated to be HUF 41.2 billion.
-The amount payable by the Issuer was HUF 4.8 billion in 2022 and is calculated to be HUF 1 billion in 2023.
+In line with the above, the Hungarian group members of the OTP Group paid HUF 68 billion in 2022 after corporate tax, which was recorded in 2Q 2022 in a lump sum and was presented in the adjusted income statement under adjustment items.
+The total amount of Windfall Tax payable in 2023 amounted to HUF 69 billion.

 In addition to the above, the Windfall Tax Decree also introduced new rules for the payment of the Payment Transaction Duty.
-HUF 50 billion is expected to be collected from the Hungarian financial sector by the extension of the scope of the Payment Transaction Duty to include securities transactions.